General Helper/Utility Functions

 Add All Cell QC Metrics with Single Function

-To simplify the process of adding cell QC metrics scCustomize contains a wrapper function which can be customized to add all or some of the available QC metrics.
-The default parameters of the function Add_Cell_QC_Metrics will add:
+To simplify the process of adding cell-level QC metrics scCustomize contains a wrapper function which can be customized to add all or some of the available QC metrics.
+The functions have built-in support for large number of default species and support for both gene symbols or Ensembl IDs.

 • Mitochondrial and Ribosomal Percentages (default and custom species).